FairwindsOps/rbac-manager/docs/aws.md

 More [information about configuring aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) is available in the official readme.

 ## Mapping Roles to Groups
 One of the most common uses of aws-iam-authenticator involves mapping the AWS IAM Roles to Kubernetes Groups.
-The examples here use a bit of a shortcut to use a group that already is bound to a cluster-admin role (`system:masters`).
+The example aws-iam-authenticator configuration below uses a bit of a shortcut to use a group that already is bound to a cluster-admin role (`system:masters`).

 ```yaml
 mapRoles: